TuotHash/magic-calling-mirror/README.md

 cd web && pnpm install && pnpm dev
 ```

-Open the printed URL, enter your Synapse homeserver URL, and log in via SSO.
+Open the printed URL, enter your Synapse homeserver URL, and log in via
+SSO — or fall back to username/password if your homeserver doesn't have
+OIDC configured.

 On first login you'll be prompted to verify the mirror's session
 (recovery key or emoji SAS from Element X).
 This is required for calls